-The Child Protection Support Team is able to assist and support principals and DOE staff in implementing the revised Child Protection policy through:
+Student Support Services - Child Protection is able to assist and support principals and Department staff in implementing the Child Protection policy through:

-The Standards and Integrity Directorate (SID) is responsible for assessing alleged breaches of discipline by staff including:
+The Standards and Integrity Directorate is responsible for assessing alleged breaches of discipline by staff including:

-The Prevention and Education Team of SID is available for consultation or advice regarding issues concerning staff misconduct.
+The Prevention and Education Team is available for consultation or advice regarding issues of staff misconduct.

 School nurses may:

-School nurses do not carry out medical examinations for the purpose of investigating child abuse unless authorised by the Department for Child Protection or WA Police to provide specific information.
+School nurses do not carry out medical examinations for the purpose of investigating child abuse unless authorised by the Department for Child Protection and Family Support or Western Australia Police to provide specific information.

-The Department for Child Protection has a legal mandate under the Children and Community Services Act 2004 to provide for the protection and care of children in circumstances where their parents have not given, or are unlikely or unable to give, that protection and care.
+The Department for Child Protection and Family Support has a legal mandate under the Children and Community Services Act 2004 to provide for the protection and care of children in circumstances where their parents have not given, or are unlikely or unable to give, that protection and care.

-The Child Abuse Squad (CAS) investigates physical abuse, sexual abuse and criminal neglect of children throughout Western Australia.
+The Child Abuse Squad (CAS) investigates physical abuse, sexual abuse and criminal neglect of children.